unbit/uwsgi-docs/ForkServer.rst

 If you have dozens (hundreds ?) of applications built upon the same codebase you can setup your Emperor to fork vassals from an already running one (with the application core loaded).

-Currently the feature is supported only in the PSGI plugin.
+Currently the feature is supported only in the PSGI plugin, and requires a Linux kernel >= 3.4

 How it works
 ============